christian-marie/oauth2-server/docs/client.md

-1. Use the OAuth2 Authorization Endpoint, Client ID, and OAuth2 Token Scope values to redirect the user to perform an [authorization code grant][s4.1] from the Anchor Token Server.
+1. Use the OAuth2 Authorization Endpoint, Client ID, and OAuth2 Token Scope values to redirect the user to perform an [authorization code grant][s4.1] from the OAuth2 Server.

-1. When the user is redirected to the Redirection Endpoint, use the supplied authorization code, the OAuth2 Token Endpoint, Client ID, Client Secret, and Redirection Endpoint to request the approved token from the Anchor Token Server.
+1. When the user is redirected to the Redirection Endpoint, use the supplied authorization code, the OAuth2 Token Endpoint, Client ID, Client Secret, and Redirection Endpoint to request the approved token from the OAuth2 Server.

 Configuration format
 --------------------